Elesh-Norn/Blog/content/MineSweeper_Sunday.md

 Date: 2019-08-19
 Category: Project
 Tags: Python, Minesweeper, Game, arcade, tutorial
+# How to code a simple Minesweeper game, on a lazy Sunday

-Recently, I had the opportunity to train and discover various algorithms to improve my python skills but also programming skills in general.
+Recently, I had the opportunity to train and discover various algorithms to improve my Python skills but also programming skills in general.
 After some weeks of training, on a lazy Sunday, I was wondering how easy it would be to code a simple minesweeper game.

-I discovered the [Arcade library](http://arcade.academy/) on a [episode of Talk Python to Me](https://talkpython.fm/episodes/show/223/fun-and-easy-2d-games-with-python)
+I discovered the [Arcade library](http://arcade.academy/) on an [episode of Talk Python to Me](https://talkpython.fm/episodes/show/223/fun-and-easy-2d-games-with-python) where the creator, Paul Craven, was invited.
-(an excellent podcast about Python) where the creator, Paul Craven, was invited.
-After quickly looking at it, I was impressed with how simple and clear it was (compared, in my opinion, to Tkinter which I talk about in my previous blog post [here]({filename}/Aborted_project_Magic_App.md) ).
+I was impressed with how simple and clear the library was (compared, in my opinion, to Tkinter which I talk about in my previous blog post [here]({filename}/Aborted_project_Magic_App.md) ).

 My objective would be to keep it simple and fast to do, basic OOP programming and use the arcade library.

-## Minesweeper: The rules
+## How to play Minesweeper: the rules

 Maybe you're not old like me and didn't spend your time on this, despite better games during your childhood.
 Minesweeper was a game on Windows XP (obviously, vastly inferior to Space Cadet, which is the best game ever).
 ![output]({filename}/image/Minesweeper.png)

-Minesweeper was played on a grid of various sizes, all greyed at first, containing mines.
+Minesweeper is played on a grid of various sizes, all grey at first, containing mines.
 You'd click on them and BOOM! you'd lost.
-Despite its terrible theme, it was a clever puzzle game, and some numbers would indicate you the numbers of mines in adjacent spaces.
-The goal of the game was to reveal all space without touching any mines.
+Despite its terrible theme, it is a clever puzzle game, and colored numbers would indicate you the numbers of mines in adjacent spaces.
+The goal of the game is to reveal all space without touching any mines.

-## Let's start: The Grid'
+## First step: The Grid
 The most obvious point to start is to create the grid object.
-This can be easily done in python by creating a 2D list, a list of list.
+This can be easily done in Python by creating a 2D list, i.e. a list of list.

 ~~~~
 grid = []